David Langevin x J Collab

 Waist Width: 92mm

-Calling all Corduroy Killers!
-This NEW model is the quickest and grippiest J ski ever made for ripping icy groomers and blasting bumps and fresh snow
+Calling all corduroy killers!
+This is the quickest and grippiest J ski ever made for ripping groomers and smashing bumps.

 Share your shred by tagging #JFastforwardSki on Instagram